happykhan/dataflo-cookbook/docs/geocoding-market.md

 ![Existing df](./geocoding/geocoding.png)

 The output of this step is sent to a `export-to-csv-file` adaptor.
 This allows you to customise the final outfile, for instance, to set the output file name to be "geocoded_table.csv".
 The resulting file can be uploaded to [Microreact](https://microreact.org/upload) for visualisation.
+The final map from this example is shown below.
 If you are unsure how to upload data to Microreact, please [see the guide here](https://microreact-cookbook.netlify.app/basic-upload/).

 ![Existing df](./geocoding/microreact-map.png)